jacovdbergh/blogh/source/_posts/hosting-jigsaw-on-cloudflare.md

 This of course assumes you use GitHub to host your project's code.

-Create a file called `deploy.yaml` in `.github\workflows` in your Jigsaw project, and paste the following content in there:
+Create `.github/workflows/deploy.yaml` in your Jigsaw project, and paste the following content in there:

 ```yaml
 name: Deploy